 Once they have their gear, practice using it with them (especially the critical things like footwear).
 My NOLS experience has taught me to bring a range of gear options and that I’ll make packing decisions when I get there.

-Recognize that you will feel responsible for Friends' enjoyment and safety
+Recognize that you will feel responsible for your friends' enjoyment and safety

 No matter how much you prep your friends and family for the trip, you still intuitively understand that you are better prepared for the trip.
 Because of this, you will find yourself watching to see how they are doing: Are they smiling?
 Are they limping?
 Using the bathroom regularly?